Chat Modeling: Interaction-Enhanced Agent Framework for Visualizing Literature-Grounded Biological Structures: Modeling Builder

-An essential operation of the code interpreter involves parameter adjustment.
-As highlighted in \autoref{sec: formative study}, users often use multiple iterations to fine-tune rule parameters, ensuring the modeling output meets their expectations.
-The design of the parameter adjustment operation follows the Modeling Translator paradigm, introducing a novel format to encapsulate the various rule parameters, as depicted in \autoref{Parameter Adjustment}.
-This process begins with processing user instructions to generate corresponding validated code via the code generator.
-Subsequently, the code interpreter parses and interprets this validated code, facilitating precise adjustments to the model.
-The complete prompt for the parameter adjustment operation can be found in supplemental material section 3.
+An essential operation of the recipe interpreter involves parameter adjustment.
+As highlighted in DR2 (iterative rule refinement), users often use multiple iterations to fine-tune rule parameters, ensuring the modeling output meets their expectations.
+The design of the parameter adjustment agent follows the recipe generation paradigm, introducing a novel format to encapsulate the various rule parameters, as depicted in \autoref{Parameter Adjustment}.
+This process begins with processing user instructions to generate a corresponding validated recipe via the recipe generator.
+Subsequently, the recipe interpreter parses and interprets this validated recipe, facilitating precise adjustments to the model.

-Initially, we incorporate basic parameters into the code format.
-These include, for instance, the elements of the rule to be populated, whether collision detection is enabled, the average distance between the generated instance and the skeleton, and the standard deviation of this distance.
-Additionally, we specify parameters for the instance's alignment direction, such as alignment to the skeleton normal or the opposite side of the skeleton normal.
-Parameters for the length of the generated curve and the tweaking angle of the generated instances are also included.

-A significant benefit of utilizing natural language to define rule parameters is extracting high-level user intents and translating them into specific, basic parameters.
-For instance, we incorporate a \textit{space} parameter in the code format.
-It represents the proportion of space an ingredient will occupy within the 3D skeleton.
-Upon getting the space parameter, we can calculate the element parameters based on the volume of the 3D skeleton and the ingredient's volume.
-In practical applications, we approximate the real volume of the ingredient by using the bounding sphere of the ingredient for simplification and efficiency.
+We encode a compact set of parameters in the recipe format: target rule elements, a collision-detection flag, mean/SD of instance–skeleton distance, alignment (along or opposite the skeleton normal), generated-curve length, and tweak angle.
+We also include high-level intent into the parameters.
+For example, a \textit{space} parameter specifies the fraction of the 3D skeleton to occupy; given the skeleton and ingredient volumes (approximating the latter with a bounding sphere), we compute the corresponding element counts and sizes.
+The detailed parameter adjustment agent prompt is listed in supplementary section 5, which contains a task description, the detailed format of the parameter recipe, and examples collected both from the formative study and user feedback from the modeling memory.